murkl/arch-os/runtime/README.md

   over.
 A task with a `report:` stops it to say something.
 - **A failure**: what the tool said, then which script, which line, which command, which exit code, then where the rest is written down.
-- **The way out**, where the tree declared one: a restart, a shutdown, and, where the tree named a console to stop into, closing the installer with the machine left running.
+- **The way out**, where the module declared one: a restart, a shutdown, and, where the module named a console to stop into, closing the interface with the machine left running.
+Opening it never stops a run; choosing a row does.

 Every answer is written to the answer file the moment it is given, so an interruption costs nothing.

 ## Files it writes

-Beside whoever started the program (never inside the tree, which may be a read-only medium or a git checkout) and named after the tree, so two of them started from the same folder keep their own:
+Beside whoever started the program (never inside a module, which may be a read-only medium or a git checkout) and named after the module, so two of them started from the same folder keep their own:

 ```
+./runtime.conf     what the runtime keeps for every module: the language
 ./installer.conf   every answer, as KEY='value': shell, editable by hand
 ./installer.log    everything: the runtime's own progress and every line a script printed
 ```

-That is `installer.yaml`'s pair; `recovery.yaml` beside it writes `recovery.conf` and `recovery.log`. `-conf` or `INSTALLER_CONF` moves them.
+That is the `installer` module's pair; `recovery` beside it writes `recovery.conf` and `recovery.log`. `-conf` or `RUNTIME_CONF` moves them.

 ## What a script is handed